Xirlorm/odin-todoList/README.md

 ## Features

-- Organizing todo lists into projects
+- Organizing todo lists by a 7 day calender
-- Deleting projects
-- Adding notes to todo lists
+- Adding Description to todo tasks
-- Dating todo lists
+- Adding time to todo tasks
+- Deleting tasks
 - Editing todo lists
-- Checking todo lists as done when finished with them
+- Marking todo lists when done with them
-- Viewing "Today" tasks
 - Viewing a Checklist of tasks in terms of not completed first
 - Storage of todo tasks data locally